Generative Engine Optimization (GEO)

 3. Platform-Aware Optimization

-• Google AI Overviews draws from its search index and prioritises structured, trusted sources.
+• Google AI Overviews rely heavily on traditional indexing, schema, and trusted sources.

 To adapt: